snowball-tech/fractal/CONTRIBUTING.md

 ## Versioning

-All versioning of your packages must follow the [SemVer definition](https://semver.org/).
+All versioning of your packages and applications must follow the [SemVer definition](https://semver.org/).

 In SemVer definition, a version is defined as such: `X.Y.Z` with: